boaxboax/ctf-Quaorar/README.md

 The flag1 !!!

-So , lets continue :
+So , lets go on :

- cd var
 cd var
 www-data@Quaoar:/var$ ls
 ls